-If you’re planning to visit London as part of your European vacation, you’re no doubt looking into how you to get from airport to Central London, especially if you’re hoping between cities on one of the budget airlines, like Ryan Air, which flies into Stansted airport to the north of London.
-Don’t worry, we’ve got you covered.
-We’ve taken the this route dozens of times ourselves.
+If you’re planning to visit London as part of your European vacation, you’re no doubt looking into how you to get from the airport to Central London, especially if you’re hopping between cities on one of the budget airlines, like Ryan Air, which flies into Stansted airport to the north of London.
+We’ve taken this route dozens of times ourselves.
 The fastest way to get from Stansted airport to Central London and vice versa is on the Stansted Express.

 If you’re wondering how to get from Stansted airport to London, or the other way around, we’re going to show you exactly how to book tickets for the Stansted Express and how to board the train so you get quickly and safely to/from Stansted Airport without complications.